 Depression can cause shrinkage of the hippocampi in your brain.
 Vagus nerve stimulation can help the hippocampi grow back and reverse atrophy.

-If you or someone you love is struggling with depression, contact Ormond Neuroscience today to explore whether VNS could be the breakthrough you’ve been waiting for.
-This is especially important if the depression has not responded to medication.
+If you or someone you love is struggling with depression, contact Ormond Neuroscience today to explore whether VNS could be the additional help you’ve been waiting for.
+This is especially important if your depression has not responded to medication.